 Counterparties in transactions with the Central Bank are commercial banks and savings banks.
 Icelandic branches of foreign financial institutions may also conduct transactions with the Central Bank.
 Although financial institutions are authorised to conduct transactions with the Bank, they are free to choose whether or not to do so.

 Overnight loans are loans that mature on the following business day.
 Their purpose is to ensure that interbank payment system participants always have a positive end-of-day balance.
 Overnight loans are granted against collateral deemed eligible by the Central Bank.

 They bear higher interest rates than other loan facilities.
 Overnight lending rates form the ceiling of the Central Bank interest rate corridor and the ceiling for overnight rates in the interbank market.
 Commercial banks and savings banks may hold deposits with the Central Bank, which bear interest at the current account rate.
 The Bank pays interest on the entire balance, irrespective of the amount.
-Current accounts are subject to the Rules on Current Accounts and Non-Interest-Bearing Accounts with the Central Bank of Iceland, no. 1644/2022.
+Current accounts are subject to the Rules on Current Accounts in the Central Bank of Iceland, no. 18/2022.

 Part A Government-owned institutions may hold current accounts with the Central Bank.

 It is prohibited to overdraw accounts with the Central Bank.

 On Wednesdays, the Central Bank invites counterparties to participate in its market transactions.